 "Not necessarily," I answered, "and besides, in the long-term we are all dead anyway."

 That may sound flippant and I truly do understand their concern.
 Everyone still recalls what happened to their portfolios in 2008-2009.
-Now that they have recouped those losses, the last thing they want is to watch their savings disappear once again.

 It is why I constantly remind them that we follow a "buy -and-sell" investment strategy rather than a "buy-and-hold" philosophy favored among 95 percent of our competition.
 Buy-and-hold proved to be a terrible strategy for investors, especially for those who were retiring and needed to draw on their pool of savings during that period.
 But I digress.